Tommy Thompson (Kentucky politician)

-Tommy N. Thompson (born October 10, 1948, in Owensboro, Kentucky) is an American politician and a Democratic member of the Kentucky House of Representatives representing District 14 since January 2003.
+Tommy N. Thompson (born October 10, 1948, in Owensboro, Kentucky) is an American politician and a Democratic member of the Kentucky House of Representatives from 2003 to 2017, representing district 14.
+Thompson was first elected in 2002 when Republican incumbent Mark Treesh retired to run for the Kentucky Senate.
+He was defeated for reelection in 2016 by Matt Castlen.

 Education

 Thompson earned his bachelor's degree from the University of Florida and his MBA from the Indiana University School of Business.